kubescape/kubescape.io/docs/use_cases/argocd-gates-using-kubescape.md

 ## **Additional Benefits**

-Ingrains a preemptive security approach by embedding checks early in the CI/CD process.
+instills a preemptive security approach by embedding checks early in the CI/CD process.

 Nurtures a culture of security awareness with immediate developer feedback on security lapses.